Explaining Your Abnormal Pap Test

 How can I prevent cervical cancer?

-- Get immunized with Gardisil, which protects against the two most common high risk strains of HPV that cause cervical cancer as well as the two most common HPV strains that cause genital warts.
+- Get immunized with Gardisil, which protects against the nine most common high risk strains of HPV that cause cervical cancer as well as the two most common HPV strains that cause genital warts.

 - Use condoms.
 Although condoms are not completely effective at preventing HPV infections, they greatly reduce the risk of transmission if used consistently.